-- fixed payments, including in substance fixed payments; - o variable lease payments that depend on a rate.
+- Fixed payments, including substance fixed payments; and - Variable lease payments that depend on a rate.

 The lease liability is measured at amortised cost using the effective interest method.

 The Company presents right-of-use assets separate from 'property and equipment' and lease liabilities in 'other liabilities' in the statement of financial position.